o3de/o3de.org/content/docs/userguide/rendering/fog-cvar.md

 ---
-description: ' Use console variables to specify the fog settings for your &ALYlong;
-  game project. '
+description: ' Use console variables to specify the fog settings for your Amazon Lumberyard game project. '
 title: Console Variables for Fog
 ---